- Create a Bootstrap Headline

 Bootstrap has another button class called

-classes to each of yourbutton
+Apply both thebtnandbtn-defaultclasses to each of yourbuttonelements.

 - Create a Class to Target with jQuery Selectors